L3ad Solutions

 Takeaway

-Worth trying: Pick one topic you know well.
-Write 2-3 cluster articles on sub-topics, link them to a pillar page you'll write next, then measure how the pillar's rankings shift over 60 days.
+Pick one topic you know well.
+Write two or three cluster articles on sub-topics, link them to a pillar page you'll write next, then measure how the pillar's rankings shift over 60 days.
+A pillar without clusters pointing in is just a long post nobody links to.

 how to create a pillar page for seo